Arborist Consultations

 overview of the general health of the tree, i.e. lack of new growth shoots which may indicate stress.

-Also includes looking for dead, decaying or dying limbs or branches and
+This service includes looking for dead, decaying or dying limbs or

-Also check for crossing branches or any limbs that may be rubbing against one
+Also checking for crossing branches or any limbs that may be rubbing

 In summary, the on-ground visual inspection should include a close examination of the